cymantex/chess-fen/README.md

 ## Version 1.0.0+

-Since 1.0.0 chess-fen is no longer also a standard notation parser and instead focuses on being a simple data structure with basic primitives for working with FEN notation.
+Since 1.0.0 chess-fen is no longer a standard notation parser and instead focuses on being a simple data structure with basic primitives for working with FEN notation.
 This means the previous `Fen.move()` method has been removed along with associated classes, types and functions for working with parsing chess moves.